ChangeVision/astah-excel2er-plugin/README.md

 How to install
 ----------------
 0. [Download the jar file.](http://cdn.change-vision.com/plugins/excel2er-1.0.0.jar)
-1. Start Astah
+1. Start Astah Professional
 2. Install the plug-in at the Plugin List Dialog ([help]-[Plugin List] menu)
-3. You find that the [Excel-ERModel Import] has been added under the [Tool] - [ER Diagram] menu
+3. You find that the [Import ER models from Excel] has been added under the [Tool] - [ER Diagram] menu

 How to build
 ------------
 1. Install the Astah Plug-in SDK - <http://astah.net/features/sdk>
 2. `git clone git://github.com/ChangeVision/astah-excel2er-plugin.git`
-3. `cd astah-excel2er-plugin`
+3. `cd excel2er`
 4. `astah-build`
 5. `astah-launch`